puppetlabs/puppet-rfc/arm-9.data_in_modules/index.md

 First, `--binder` or `--parser future` must be in effect.

-The, in order for a module to be able to contribute bindings (i.e. data) using Hiera-2 and the default configuration, the module needs to have a `hiera.yaml` in its root directory.
+Then, in order for a module to be able to contribute bindings (i.e. data) using Hiera-2 and the default configuration, the module needs to have a `hiera.yaml` in its root directory.
 (This is not entirely true; to opt in using bindings expressed in Ruby there is no need to have a `hiera.yaml` file).
 Also as you will see later, you can modify the overall composition to place the module's `hiera.yaml` elsewhere, or have alternatives for the user to choose from.
 The convention